Is learning a new language on your bucket list? Frankly speaking, it can be pretty challenging.

 Similar characteristics to the English language

 Spanish possesses similar characteristics to the English language.
-Even though they do not belong to the same language family (English is Germanic, while Spanish is Romance), they share specific characteristics.
+Even though they do not belong to the same language family (English is in the Germanic language family, while Spanish is one of the Romance languages), they share specific characteristics.

 Some of these similarities include: